 If your family includes someone with sensory or special needs, check out our guide to sensitive Santas, too.

 1. Swansons Nursery, Ballard.

 Readers love all the holiday fun at this Northwest Seattle nursery (holiday train, reindeer, nice quality Christmas trees), but especially the Santa.
 "He is a very real-looking Santa and the decorations at Swansons are so beautiful, providing wonderful photo opportunities."
 Another reader suggests combining a visit to Swansons with a stop for a delicious treat at nearby Larsen's Bakery (N.W.
-80th Street and 24th Avenue N.W. in Ballard).
+80th St. and 24th Ave.
+N.W. in Ballard).

 Details: Santa photos available on select dates through Dec.
 23. Book online.

 2. Santa at the Space Needle, Seattle Center.

 To go with the glassy new Space Needle surroundings, Space Needle Santa has a nifty new glass sleigh and you're free to snap your own photo with him.
 Santa makes appearances on select dates in November and December; check the schedule online.
 While you're at Seattle Center, check out the Winterfest train and village display at the Armory and many free Winterfest performances, and, of course, the Space Needle tree.

 Details: Visiting Santa requires paying admission (pay in advance online or in person) to the Space Needle.